 Lung cancer is the leading cause of cancer deaths in the U.S. and California, killing more people than colon, breast, and prostate cancers combined.
 Screening individuals with a high risk of lung cancer with a test called low-dose CT (LDCT) offers a great opportunity to save lives.
 Despite being recommended by major healthcare and public health organizations and being covered by insurance, lung cancer screening rates remain low.
 California’s screening rates are among the lowest in the nation.
 We can do better!

-Thank you for joining us for the Get Screened California: Increasing Lung Cancer Screening Virtual Forum on November 10th.
+Get Screened California: Increasing Lung Cancer Screening Virtual Forum from November 2022

-Access resources from #GetScreenedCA lung cancer screening social media campaign
+Access resources for #GetScreenedCA lung cancer screening social media campaign

 Do you have questions about this effort?
 Send an email to email@example.com.